indygreg/zippylog/doc/protocol.md

-This document describes the zippylog protocol as it relates to developes.
+This document describes the zippylog protocol as it relates to developers.
 The actual protocol definition is defined by the .proto source files and the documentation on the zippylog wiki.

 # Design Guidelines